 Like any building, it’s important to keep your roof clean and free of debris.

 This means twigs, leaves and even rocks.
-Loose material can lead to clogs (aka standing water) and promote the growth of algae, which escalates the rate of roof deterioration.
+Loose material can lead to ponding or standing water and promote algae growth, which escalates the rate of roof deterioration.
 It’s also important to keep the AC units clear of things that may accumulate from wind.

-If your roof was the victim of a severe storm and is currently buried under a pile of leaves, call your contractor and have them come out to give it a good scrub.
+If your roof was the victim of severe weather and is currently buried under a pile of leaves, call your contractor and have them come out to give it a good scrub.

 A clean roof is a safe roof.
 Do not take on keeping it clean yourself.

 6. Make Sure Your Roof Equipment is Functioning

 Something as simple as a leaky air conditioning unit can severely damage your roof.

 When inspecting your commercial roofing system for signs of damage and maintenance needs, make sure you’re also examining your heating and cooling systems.
 Have a professional maintenance crew come out to check and repair the units as needed.

 Keeping the vents sealed will help your building’s efficiency in the long run, as well.
 If you notice the vents are damaged and leaking, act immediately and get them repaired.